Chad: Geography

-Chad is a large landlocked country spanning north-central Africa.
+Chad is a landlocked country spanning north-central Africa.
 It covers an area of 1284000 km2, lying between latitudes 7° and 24°N, and 13° and 24°E, and is the twentieth-largest country in the world.
-Chad is, by size, slightly smaller than Peru and slightly larger than South Africa.

-Chad is bounded to the north by Libya, to the east by Sudan, to the west by Niger, Nigeria and Cameroon, and to the south by the Central African Republic.
-The country's capital is 1060 km from the nearest seaport, Douala, Cameroon.
-Because of this distance from the sea and the country's largely desert climate, Chad is sometimes referred to as the "Dead Heart of Africa".
+It is bounded to the north by Libya, to the east by Sudan, to the west by Niger, Nigeria and Cameroon, and to the south by the Central African Republic.
+The capital is 1060 km from the nearest seaport, Douala, Cameroon.
+Because of this distance from the sea and the largely desert climate, Chad is sometimes referred to as the "Dead Heart of Africa".

 The dominant physical structure is a wide basin bounded to the north and east by the Ennedi Plateau and Tibesti Mountains, which include Emi Koussi, a dormant volcano that reaches 3414 m above sea level.
 Lake Chad, after which the country is named (and which in turn takes its name from the Kanuri word for "lake"), is the remains of an immense lake that occupied 330000 km2 of the Chad Basin 7,000 years ago.
-Although in the 21st century it covers only 17806 km2, and its surface area is subject to heavy seasonal fluctuations, the lake is Africa's second largest wetland.
+Although in the 21st century it covers 17806 km2, and its surface area is subject to heavy seasonal fluctuations, the lake is Africa's second-largest wetland.